xevg/imessagedb/README.md

   --end_time END_TIME   The end time of the messages in YYYY-MM-DD HH:MM:SS
                         format
-  --version             Show the version number and exit
+  --version             Show the version number and exit --get_handles         Display the list of handles in the database and exit
 ```

 #### Command line options